 - It can help repel insects - particularly helpful if you choose to meditate outdoors!

-Patchouli essential oil is extracted from the leaves of the patchouli plant, which is native to tropicals regions like Hawaii, Brazil, Malaysia, Indonesia, China, and India.
-This oil offers up a warm, sensuous, and spicy scent.
-Historically, patchouli essential oil has been used for hair, skin, and to improve mental well-being.
+Patchouli essential oil is extracted from the patchouli plant's leaves, which are native to tropical regions like Hawaii, Brazil, Malaysia, Indonesia, China, and India.
+This oil offers up a warm, sensual, and spicy scent.
+Patchouli essential oil has been used for hair and skin and to improve mental well-being.
 It is one of the best essential oils for meditation because:

-- It may possibly help reduce symptoms of menopause, such as night sweats and hot flashes
+- It may help reduce symptoms of menopause, such as night sweats and hot flashes

 - Patchouli may be able to help manage stress and anxiety

 Myrrh essential oil makes the list of the best essential oils for yoga and meditation due to the high level of terpenes it contains.
 Similar to frankincense oil, myrrh oil comes from a resin.
-Together the two of them form possibly the best essential oil blend for meditation, with their benefits becoming stronger when together.
+Together the two forms are possibly the best essential oil blend for meditation, with their benefits becoming stronger when together.
 Some of these benefits include:

-- Myrrh oil works as a natural analgesic, potentially helping to reduce symptoms of cough and congestion
+- Myrrh oil works as a natural analgesic, potentially helping to reduce cough and congestion symptoms.

-We recommend using lavender oil for nighttime meditation, to help promote restful sleep.
+We recommend using lavender oil for a nighttime meditation fragrance oil to help promote restful sleep.

-Clary sage essential oil is the extract of a flowering herb that originates in the Mediterranean, more simply known as sage.
+Clary sage essential oil is the extract of a flowering herb that originates in the Mediterranean known as sage.
 The oil is obtained from fresh leaves and buds of the herb.
-The color of the oil is pale yellow-golden, and it has a fresh, earthy scent.
+The color of the oil is pale yellow-golden, and it has a new, earthy scent.
 When it comes to meditation, clary sage offers many potential benefits:

-- Research shows it can potentially help lower blood pressure
+- Research shows it can help lower blood pressure

 - Studies indicate that it can promote relaxation